-In addition, he said, the company had been spending twice as much on its refining and marketing operation as it was recording in depreciation.
-Another analyst at a large stock brokerage house, who spoke on the condition of anonymity said, "They took all the old Sohlo stations and turned them into modern B.P. stations; they took all the B.P. stations and turned them into ultramodern stations."

-The analyst said that while some of the cuts were obvious "some came ;

-Continued on Page D2
+In addition, he said, the companyhad been spending twice as much on its refining and marketing operation 1.

+1101-1930 A. A. W. S. as it was recording in depreciation.
+Another analyst at a large stock brokerage house, who spoke on the condition of anonymity, (said, "They took all the old Sohlo stations and turned them into modern B.P. sta-tions; they took all the B.P. stations and turned them into ultramodern .\ and turned them stations."
+The analyst said that while some of the cuts were obvious "some came i the cuts were obvious "some came i continued on Page D2